 Pro bono work is also a meaningful part of Grace’s practice.
-Through the Volunteer Lawyers Network, Grace represents clients seeking expungement of their eviction records.
+Through the Volunteer Lawyers Network, she represents clients seeking expungement of their eviction records to help them obtain safe and affordable housing.

 Grace’s preferred pronouns are she/her/hers.